willfisher/willfisher.xyz/content/posts/jeopardy.md

 draft: false
 ---

-In this post a talk about a write up for a problem named `Jeopardy` that I encountered recently during redpwnCTF 2020.
+In this post I talk about a write up for a problem named `Jeopardy` that I encountered recently during redpwnCTF 2020.
 Despite having the exact idea correct, I didn't manage to solve the problem during the competition.
 Here I go over the solution.

 <!--more-->